 Yields: 13-14 tubes of lip gloss, 10 ml each

 You can make smaller batches by using proportionally less ingredients.
 I have made as little as 4 tubes of lip gloss at a time.
 I scaled down the recipe by using only 1/4 of all the ingredients listed below.
-In other words, if you want to make only 4 tubes of easy homemade lip gloss, then divide all the amounts listed below by 4, and use those new amounts to create your lip gloss.
+This means that if you want to make only 4 tubes of easy homemade lip gloss, then divide all the amounts listed below by 4, and use those new amounts to create your lip gloss.

 Ingredients for Easy Homemade Lip Gloss